mgalletti/HackerRank/README.md

 # HackerRank
-Projects and sources of HackerRank tracks
+Solutions for some HackerRank tracks and CTCI book problems